 - Disclosure and transparency-related issues, if any; and

 - Any other matter, as the committee deemed fit about corporate governance in India.

-Afterward, SEBI notified the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) (Amendment) Regulations, 2018 on 9th of May, 2018, and issued a circular on 10th of May, 2018 to contrivance the endorsements of the Kotak Committee.
-Except where the specific dates are provided in the Amendment Regulations, the Amendment Regulations came into force on 1st of April, 2019.
+Afterwards, SEBI notified the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) (Amendment) Regulations, 2018 on 9th of May, 2018, and issued a circular on 10th of May, 2018 to contrivance the endorsements of the Kotak Committee.
+Except where the specific dates are provided in the Amendment Regulations, the Amendment Regulations came into force on the 1st of April, 2019.